Neural Methods for Amortized Inference: NEURAL SUMMARY STATISTICS

-The appeal of the Donsker--Varadhan representation is that it does not require any knowledge of the distribution of the summary statistics when approximated using Monte Carlo methods.
-In MINE, the function $T(\cdot,\cdot)$ is modelled using a neural network $T_{\zetab}(\cdot, \cdot)$ that is trained in tandem with $\Svec_{\taub}(\cdot)$ via
+The appeal of this representation is that it does not require the distribution of the summary statistics when approximated using Monte Carlo methods.
+In MINE, the function $T(\cdot,\cdot)$ is modeled using a neural network $T_{\zetab}(\cdot, \cdot)$ that is trained in tandem with $\Svec_{\taub}(\cdot)$ via